openandclose/tosixinch/docs/topics.rst

                                  |
                            (to next action group)

-In running subprocess, other return codes (not 0, 100, 101, 102) aborts the script.
+In running subprocess, other return codes (not 0, 100, 101, 102) aborts the program.

 In running module, any other return codes and values (not 0, 100, 101, 102) are interpreted as 0.
-(Python itself aborts the script if something went wrong.)
+(Python itself aborts the program if something went wrong.)

 Viewcmd